Ganga Singh

-Biography
+Early life

 Ganga Singh was born on the auspicious day of Vijay Dashmi on 13 October 1880 to Maharaj Shri Lal Singh Sahib and his wife Maji Shri Chandravatiji Sahiba.
 He hailed from Royal Rajput family of Bikaner State.
 He was brother to Dungar Singh, whom he succeeded on 16 December 1888.
 He received his early education from Pandit Ram Chandra Dube.

+In 1894, Brian Egerton was chosen by Lord Elgin, the Viceroy of India, as the guardian and tutor of Ganga Singh, with the aim of furthering the British interest in Bikaner.
+On his arrival, in the hot season, Egerton found Ganga Singh living in a palace without electric fans in temperatures above 110 degrees Fahrenheit, but insisted that his place was with his ward.
+He remained in post until 1899.

-He was educated privately at Mayo College, Ajmer, where he studied for 5 years.
-Later on, he was tutored by Sir Brian Egerton, who also provided him administrative training.
+Ganga Singh was also educated privately at Mayo College, Ajmer, for five years.

 For military training, he was sent to Deoli in 1898 and attached to the 42nd Deoli Regiment, which had the reputation of being one of the finest regiments in India under the command of Lt.
 Col. Bell.
-He served in China during the Boxer Rebellion (1900).
-During the First World War, he commanded the Bikaner Camel Corps which served in France, Egypt and Palestine.

-As a ruler, he established a Chief Court in Bikaner, presided over by a Chief Judge who was assisted by two judges.
-Bikaner was the first State in Rajasthan to take such a step.
-He announced the establishment of a Representative Assembly in 1913.
-He later established a High Court with a Chief Justice and two sub-judges by an edict in 1922.
-Maharaja Ganga Singhji was the first prince in Rajputana to grant full charter of powers to a high court.